Monday, October 6, 2008

 Nov 15, 2007

-Ronald Terry liked sipping suds when he was stealing stuff,
+Ronald Terry liked sipping suds when he was stealing stuff, police said.

 Empty beer cans and bottles led to his arrest and his possible fourth trip to a state prison.